crdoconnor/strictyaml/FAQ.rst

     a: 1
     b: {c: 3, d: 4}

-This use of JSONesque { and } is also ugly and hampers readability - especially when { and } are used for other purposes (e.g. templating).
+This use of JSONesque { and } is also ugly and hampers readability - *especially* when { and } are used for other purposes (e.g. templating) and the human reader/writer of YAML has to give themselves a headache figuring out what *kind* of curly bracket it is.

-The first question in the FAQ for pyyaml is "`why does my YAML look wrong? <http://pyyaml.org/wiki/PyYAMLDocumentation#Dictionarieswithoutnestedcollectionsarenotdumpedcorrectly>`_".
+The *first* question in the FAQ of pyyaml actually subtly indicates that this feature wasn't a good idea - see "`why does my YAML look wrong? <http://pyyaml.org/wiki/PyYAMLDocumentation#Dictionarieswithoutnestedcollectionsarenotdumpedcorrectly>`_".

-To take a real life example, `this saltstack YAML definition <https://github.com/saltstack-formulas/mysql-formula/blob/master/mysql/server.sls#L22`_ makes the distinction between flow style and jinja2 templates very unclear.
+To take a real life example, `this saltstack YAML definition <https://github.com/saltstack-formulas/mysql-formula/blob/master/mysql/server.sls#L22>`_ makes the distinction between flow style and jinja2 templates unclear.

 Why not use INI files for configuration or DSLs?